midas-network/covid19-scenario-modeling-hub_archive/data-processed/UTA-ImmunoSEIRS/2022-03-13-UTA-Abstract.md

 We consider that behavior remains the same as it was at the beginning of March 2022.

 ## Other updates in model assumptions from previous rounds (e.g., changes in reporting outcomes, booster implementation)
-We consider an increase in transmissibility by 30% caused by variant BA2.
+We consider an increase in transmissibility by 30% caused by the variant BA.2.